microsounds/kagami/readme.md

 processor, designed for low-frequency Web 1.0-esque blogposting.

-**kagami** provides an extensible [turing tarpit](#background) for dynamically generating webpages from plaintext Markdown files through an easy to use templating system and macro preprocessor.
+**kagami** provides an extensible [turing tarpit](#background) for dynamically authoring webpages from plaintext Markdown files through an easy to use templating system and macro preprocessor.

 ---------